htsenyasa/DRL-AlgoTrade/README.md

 In addition to the original project, this project includes

-- Multiprocess support.
+- Multiprocess support
-- Online Training.
+- Online Training
 - Action Branching
 - Increased abstraction
 - More compact and structured layers
-- Recent event bias.
-(Ongoing)
+- Recent event bias (Ongoing)

 and several other features.